dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 We can then plug this group of wires directly into the breadboard from breadboard rows 3 to 9.
 This is shown below.
 Make sure the black GND is on the Pico GND on row 8 of the breadboard.

-![Display Cable Breadboard End](../img/display-cable-breadboard-end.jpg)
+![Display Cable Breadboard End](../img/display-cable-breadboard-end.jpg) Note in this figure, the I2C bus uses breadboard rows 1 to 3.
+The display cable only uses breadboard rows 4 to 9.

 We designed these connections with the following rules: